mood2jam/ARTM/README.md

 # ARTM
-Repository for the Augmentations with Random Triplet Mining (ARTM) Clustering Method
+Repository for the Augmentations with Random Triplet Mining (ARTM) Clustering Method.

 The paper was successfully submitted for the Geometric Deep Learning Workshop at ICLR.
 Our code is awaiting public release.